MicrosoftDocs/architecture-center/docs/high-availability/building-solutions-for-high-availability.md

 Microsoft Azure global infrastructure is designed and constructed at every layer to deliver the highest levels of redundancy and resiliency to its customers.
 Azure infrastructure is composed of geographies, regions, and availability zones, which limit the blast radius of a failure and therefore limit potential impact to customer applications and data.
 The Azure availability zones construct was developed to provide a software and networking solution to protect against datacenter failures and to provide increased high availability (HA) to our customers.

-availability zones are unique physical locations within an Azure region.
+Availability zones are unique physical locations within an Azure region.
 Each zone is made up of one or more datacenters with independent power, cooling, and networking.
-The physical separation of availability zones within a region limits the impact to applications and data from zone failures, such as large-scale flooding, major storms and superstorms, and other events that could disrupt site access, safe passage, extended utilities uptime, and the availability of resources. availability zones and their associated datacenters are designed such that if one zone is compromised, the services, capacity, and availability are supported by the other availability zones in the region.
+The physical separation of availability zones within a region limits the impact to applications and data from zone failures, such as large-scale flooding, major storms and superstorms, and other events that could disrupt site access, safe passage, extended utilities uptime, and the availability of resources.
+Availability zones and their associated datacenters are designed such that if one zone is compromised, the services, capacity, and availability are supported by the other availability zones in the region.

-availability zones can be used to spread a solution across multiple zones within a region, allowing for an application to continue functioning when one zone fails.
+Availability zones can be used to spread a solution across multiple zones within a region, allowing for an application to continue functioning when one zone fails.
 With availability zones, Azure offers industry best 99.99% [Virtual Machine (VM) uptime service-level agreement (SLA)](https://azure.microsoft.com/support/legal/sla/virtual-machines/v1_9/).
 Zone-redundant services replicate your services and data across availability zones to protect from single points of failure.

 ![Diagram showing Azure availability zones 1-3.](./images/high-availability-001.png)

-For additional information on availability zones, including service support by region and pricing, refer to [What are availability zones in Azure?](/azure/availability-zones/az-overview) in Microsoft Azure Documentation.
+For additional information on availability zones, including service support by region and pricing, see [What are availability zones in Azure?](/azure/availability-zones/az-overview).

-## availability zones reference architectures
+## Availability zones reference architectures

 The following architectures feature high-availability scenarios: